Last updated on 27 Sep 2024

 Consent exemptions under the Human Tissue Act 2004

-Consent underpins the Human Tissue Act (2004) (HT Act).
-This section explains the consent exemptions from the Act.
+This section explains the consent exemptions from the Human Tissue Act (2004) (HT Act).

 Section 9 of the HT Act indicates that existing holdings are exempt from its consent provisions.
 An existing holding is defined as the body of a deceased person or relevant material from a human body (whether living or dead) held before the day on which the HT Act commenced (1 September 2006) for use for a Scheduled Purpose.
 This exemption does not apply to the storage or use of dead bodies held for anatomical examination, which are dealt with separately under Section 10 of the HT Act (see below).
 This means that existing holdings of, for example, pathological and former anatomical specimens can continue to be stored and used for education and training related to human health without the need for appropriate consent under the HT Act.